ericzrinsky/exercises/Writing Exercise #2.md

 ![Spring Clamps](https://github.com/ericzrinsky/exercises/blob/master/i5.png)

 Repeat this process for the second clamp.
-It may be difficult to see, so you will need to remove it by feel.
-After you have removed both clamps, lift up the pump and pull it free of the motor.
+It may be difficult to see, so you will need to remove the second clamp by feel.
+After you have removed both clamps, lift up the water pump and pull it free of the motor.